feijoa love

 02 Sunday Oct 2011

-Posted in curious & wonderful
+Posted by Juliana in curious & wonderful

 I’m having a little burst of energy to catch up on quite a large backlog of entries.
 This photo takes me right back to my childhood even though it appears to be taken in St Kilda in Melbourne.